PFA03027/alpha_concurrent/README.md

 To reduce lock behavior, pre-allocated nodes are effective. get_allocated_num() provides the number of the allocated nodes.
 This value is hint to configuration.

+If you compiles with USE_LOCK_FREE_MEM_ALLOC and configures the paramter of node allocation by alpha::concurrent::set_param_to_free_nd_mem_alloc(), semi lock-free memory allocater(lf_mem_alloc class) is used to allocate node.
+Therefore lock behavior will be reduced more.

 # stack_list class in lf_stack.hpp
 Semi-lock free Stack type queue